jk31/economic-visualization/README.md

 Testing the [Streamlit](https://github.com/streamlit/streamlit) library by visualising economic models interactively.

-If you know interssting models suggest them in the issue section!
+If you know interesting models suggest them in the issue section!